awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-instancemarketoptions-spotoptions.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaxPrice`  <a name="cfn-ec2-launchtemplate-launchtemplatedata-instancemarketoptions-spotoptions-maxprice"></a>
 The maximum hourly price you're willing to pay for the Spot Instances\.
+We do not recommend using this parameter because it can lead to increased interruptions\.
+If you do not specify this parameter, you will pay the current Spot price\.
+If you specify a maximum price, your Spot Instances will be interrupted more frequently than if you do not specify this parameter\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)